-Except where indicated, in accordance with RIAT recommendations, our methods are those set out in the 1994/1996 Study 329 protocol,[13] as outlined in our RIAT Audit Record (RIATAR) (Appendix 1).
+Except where indicated, in accordance with RIAT recommendations, our methods are those set out in the 1994 Study 329 protocol,[12] as outlined in our RIAT Audit Record (RIATAR) (Appendix 1).
 In cases where the methodology published by Keller et al. diverged from the protocol, we followed the protocol.
 Where the protocol was not specific, we chose by consensus standard methods that best presented the data.
-The original 1993 protocol had minor amendments in 1994 and 1996 (replacement of the K-SADS-P with the K-SADS-L and reduction in required sample size).
-Furthermore, the CSR reported some procedures that varied from those specified in the protocol, and we have noted variations wherever they were considered significant.
+The original 1993 protocol had minor amendments in 1994 and 1996.
+Furthermore, the CSR reported some procedures that varied from those specified in the protocol.
+Where relevant, we have referred to these variations.